 Reopening of the BCRAC Theatres

-After 15 months of closure, the movies have returned to Bradford County in 2021 because of the ongoing and generous support of our community.
+In July 2021, after 15 months of closure, the movies returned to Bradford County Historic Theatres because of the ongoing and generous support of our community.
 Thank you!

 All BCRAC theatres reopened on July 1 for first-run movies and blockbusters during the afternoon and evenings from Thursday to Sunday.
 Special events, including lectures, recitals, and limited screenings will be offered Monday-Wednesday.

 Regrettably, due to supply chain issues, the projector in the Dunn Center for the Performing Arts at the Keystone Theatre remains offline.
 We hope to have this projector repaired as soon as possible.
 Due to these space limitations, we strongly encourage you to purchase tickets in advance on this website.

 Ticket prices have been simplified for all first-run shows.
 Different rates apply for the Art and Culture Screen at the Sayre Theatre.
 Consider becoming a member to take advantage of reduced ticket prices along with other deals.

 Please note all ticket prices are listed with a $2 Historic Preservation Fee already included.